jsparkdev/website/README.md

 # Website

-my personal website, built with Astro.
+My personal website built with Astro on Cloudflare Pages.